Check out this video: Watch Chef Philippe prepare Nutria à la Provençale, from skinning the rodent to final dish!

 Nutria

-Bring water, seasonings, mire poix and bouquet garni to a boil.
-Add nutria hind saddle and simmer for 1 hour or until meat is tender.
-Remove nutria meat and break meat off bones.
-Make sure to discard any gristle or silver skin.
+Start by bringing water, seasonings, mirepoix, and bouquet garni to a boil.
+Add the nutria hind saddle and let it simmer for about an hour, or until the meat gets nice and tender.
+Once it’s ready, take the meat out and pull it off the bones, making sure to get rid of any gristle or silver skin.

-With olive oil saute garlic, sun-dried tomatoes, mushrooms, bell pepper, and spinach for 3 to 4 minutes.
-Then add poached nutria meat and saute for 3 minutes until hot.
-Add fettuccine, saute then serve.
-Top with Parmesan cheese.
-Makes 4 servings.
+In a pan, heat some olive oil and sauté garlic, sun-dried tomatoes, mushrooms, bell pepper, and spinach for 3 to 4 minutes.
+Then, toss in the poached nutria meat and cook for another 3 minutes until everything’s hot.
+Mix in the fettuccine, give it a quick sauté, and serve it up.
+Finish with a sprinkle of Parmesan cheese.
+Makes enough for 4 servings.

 Culotte de Ragondin à la Moutarde